 Are there any nasty tropical diseases?
 To be honest bugger all.
-I do not know of a single person who has caught malaria here your biggest risk would without a doubt will be getting a case of bali belly which is quite common with first time travellers.
-Bring some good stomach meds as well as something for the runs and you should be covered!
+I do not know of a single person who has caught malaria here your biggest risk would without a doubt will be getting a case of Bali belly which is quite common with first time travellers.
+Bring some good stomach meds such as Imodium as well as something for the runs and you should be covered!

 Is the water drinkable?
 The tap water in Tulear is drinkable although if you have a sensitive stomach may be a good idea to buy bottled water which is available everywhere we go.

 What's the climate like?
 Stinking hot in summer and a bit chilly in winter.
-Myself I wear just boardies from October through April then whack on either a short john or a pair or arms in winter.
+Boardies from October through April then whack on either a springsuit or a pair or arms in winter.

 What do I reckon?
 I first heard about Tulear Madagascar back in the early 90's when one of the guys who discovered Saint Leu in Reunion Island and Tamarin Bay in Mauritius myseriously went MIA after hanging for many years at the aforementioned breaks.
 I sorta went hang on a second what's going on here?
 Didn't need to be a genius to figure out why he'd bailed so I eventually tracked him down hiding away in this lost paradise where he's been ever since and it doesn't look like he's going anywhere in a hurry either.
 Myself I've been here since 2009 and wouldn't wanna be anywhere else on the planet including Indo, the Mentawais etc. I always remember thinking Geez how cool it would be to have been one of the pioneer surfers in Bali back in the 70's (I was hanging there in the late 80's early 90's game over).
 Well I reckon I got my ticket here and like I said am enjoying every single moment of it before the circus comes to town!